kibimon/activitymon/monstrpub-stats/README.md

 The following Mon Stat Types are provided for use with the `rp:stat` property on `mon:Mon`.
 For all of the types listed in this section, the `rp:Stat` type **MUST** also be (explicitly) specified on the object, to ensure cross-compatibility with servers which do not implement this spec.

+The Mon Stat Types defined in this section are mutually exclusive; objects **MUST NOT** have more than one of these types.

 ###  6.1 The `mon:BaseStat` Stat